-I was born in Los Angeles, CA, but I grew up in Clearwater, FL.
-I graduated with my Masters of Divinity from Westminster Theological Seminary in Philadelphia, PA with an emphasis in urban missions and church planting.
-I am married to Jessica Stiff.
-We have two wonderful children: Cali (7 years old); and Liam (5 years old).
-I served in ministry in the greater metropolitan areas of Tampa, Philadelphia, Atlanta, and Sacramento.
-I am currently an Associate Pastor in the greater Sacramento area at a 1,200 person EPC congregation where I direct adult education, oversee global and local missions, oversee all our student ministry staff, oversee our young marrieds ministry, and serve as the host pastor of our contemporary worship services.
-July, 2017 I completed a Doctor of Ministry degree from Western Theological Seminary in Holland, Michigan in the area of spiritual formation.
+From 2010 to 2017 I served as an Associate Pastor at Centerpoint in the greater Sacramento area at a 1,200 person EPC congregation where I directed adult education, oversaw global and local missions, oversaw the student ministry staff, oversaw the young marrieds ministry, and served as the host pastor of two contemporary worship services each Sunday.
+While serving at Centerpoint I completed a Doctor of Ministry degree from Western Theological Seminary in Holland, Michigan in the area of spiritual formation.
 My Advisor for that degree was Rev. Dr. Chuck DeGroat.